 Significant learning takes place through the teaching placement.
-This includes the trainees' observations of experienced teachers and peers, the observation of the trainee's practice by the teacher education team and subject specialist mentors, and the professional discussion following observations where trainees are expected to independently or co-create their own development actions.
+This includes the trainees' observation of experienced teachers and peers, the observation of the trainees' practice by the teacher education team and subject specialist mentors, and the professional discussion following observations where trainees are expected to co-create their own development actions.

-Assessment methods are designed to support trainees to develop as independent and analytical thinkers across the spectrum of the professional role of teachers in the FES Sector, and those skills required to continue their studies to under- and postgraduate qualifications.
+Assessment methods are designed to support trainees to develop as analytical thinkers across the spectrum of the professional role of teachers in the FES Sector, and those skills required to continue their studies to the Intermediate Certificate in Teaching, Learning and Assessment.

-Over the duration of the course trainees compile a Portfolio of Professional Achievement (PoPA) which curates all assessment of academic and professional practice, with the supplementary documentation that records their compliance with the mandatory requirements of the Diploma in Teaching (teaching logs, breadth of experience, subject audits, etc.)
+Over the duration of the course trainees compile a Portfolio of Professional Achievement (PoPA) which curates all assessment of academic and professional practice, with the supplementary documentation that records the breadth of their practice (teaching logs, breadth of experience, subject audits, etc.)